-A substitution is a set of term/variable pairs. e.g., { a/x, f(a)/y, w/z } Each element of the set is an elementary substitution.
-A particular variable occurs at most once on the the right-hand side of any elementary subst. in a substitution. { a/x, b/x } is not an acceptable substitution.
+A substitution is a set of term/variable pairs. e.g., Sub1= { a/x, f(a)/y, w/z }: read as Replace x by a, y

+Each element of the set is an elementary substitution.
+A particular variable occurs at most once on the right-hand side of any elementary substitution.

+So, { a/x, b/x } is not an acceptable substitution.

-The empty set is an acceptable substitution.
+The empty set is an acceptable substitution (replace nothing).